 There are lots of baby products on the market and it can be very easy to get confused about what your baby actually needs for a safer sleep.

-The Lullaby Trust recommends keeping things simple.
+Keep things simple.
 Unnecessary items can increase the risk of your baby’s head being covered, which can increase the risk of sudden infant death syndrome (SIDS) and can also increase the risk of accidents.

 You only need a few things to keep your baby safer while they sleep: